Simone Coxe, Chair Emeritus and Co-Founder

-Board Chair and Co-Founder Simone Coxe is the board chair of Internews, a Washington, DC, based nonprofit whose focus is building sustainable local media around the world, and she is also a director at KQED.
-Previously, Simone co-founded Blanc & Otus, a public relations firm serving the technology industry, and served as its CEO from 1985-2000.
+Simone Coxe is a native Californian committed to journalism as a means to create a better world.
+She is on the board of Internews, whose focus is on building sustainable local media around the world.
+And she spent eleven years on the KQED board.
+Professionally, Simone co-founded Blanc & Otus, a public relations firm serving the technology industry, and served as its CEO from 1985-2000.

 Chris Boskin, Co-Founder

 Chris Boskin is a highly respected veteran of magazine publishing, with a career that includes senior positions with Worth Media, The New Yorker Magazine, Hearst Corporation, East West Network, and Knapp Communications.
 She currently serves as an advisor to Tech4GS, has served on the boards of NPR, Internews, College Track, the Gladstone Institutes and Higher Ground, and was the board chair of the Corporation for Public Broadcasting.
 She is also a member of the Board Development Committee and the Nominating and Governance Committee.